dylankane/spanish-word-game/README.md

 ## Welcome to the Spanish Word Game

-This is a game written in the Python programming language, it is a terminal-based language word game.
+This is an application primarily developed in the Python programming language, it is a terminal-based language word game.
 Its main purpose is to aid in the learning of new Spanish words while playing a game.
 Adding competitiveness, and gaming aspects to learning.
 It helps to increase general vocabulary knowledge, not testing on the specifics of grammar.

 A perfect tool for language schools to add to their curriculum.
 Giving their students some light relief from traditional learning techniques, and a simple way to introduce them to new vocabulary and test what has already been taught.
 With an easily edited word list, to update for students at different stages of their education.
-Also, easily edited into other languages.
+Also, easily updated into other languages.

-It is aimed at anyone of any age starting to learn Spanish as a new language.
+It is aimed at users of any age, starting to learn Spanish as a new language.
 Ideal for kids, once they are of reading and writing ages, with the bonus of improving their typing skills, or even as their first introduction to hard typing.
 As it is a terminal-based game the display output and styling are minimalist and simple.
 This leaves it equally appealing to adults of all ages.

 The gameplay is straightforward.
 The user is asked if they want to see the rules of the game before the game begins.
 Once the user decides to start the game, they are asked what difficulty level they want to play.
 With two levels easy or hard, easy being short simple well-known words and hard being longer less well-known words.
 With the difficulty level chosen, the game will begin.
 A Spanish word is shown, and the user is prompted to type the English translation.
 Users will be told if correct or incorrect, with the translation shown for the incorrect guesses.
 Once the user scores 20 points or gets 3 incorrect answers the game ends.
 Their score will be displayed.
 The next option will be to start a new game or return to the opening section.